The role of praise in working with young people

 Traumatised children tend to receive little praise, and therefore, don’t respond well to praise

-No matter how ordinary or small, we establish a foundation that could determine the future success or failure of that relationship.
-Good relationships, and trust-building, usually develop slowly over time, growing out of the many mundane, little interactions we share each day.
+We can see each of our daily interactions with each of the young people we care for as bids for connection and opportunities for change.
+By choosing to turn toward, to turn away, or turn against each other’s bid for connection, no matter how ordinary or small, we establish a foundation that could determine the future success or failure of that relationship.
+Good relationships and trust-building usually develop slowly, over time, growing out of the many mundane, little interactions we share each day.

-Rather than relying on reprimands, sanctions, rewards and other methods of external control, a more effective way to influence young people in a positive way is to invest in building a strong relationship with them.
 I’m not advocating being uninvolved, or never setting limits or natural consequences.
 Rather, I’m advocating that we invest more of our attention as a carer in building a positive connection with the young people in our care.
 When we have a strong relationship with young people, then we are more likely to be able to influence them in a positive direction.

 Reflection